akemin-dayo/simject/README.md

 1. Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS${SDK_VERSION}.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${SDK_VERSION}` is your desired SDK version.
 If `/Library/Frameworks` does not exist, you can just create it manually.
    * Note: For runtimes bundled in Xcode 9.0+, instead copy the framework to `/Applications/${XCODE}.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${XCODE}` is usually either `Xcode` or `Xcode-beta`.
+2. Note that, from 1., you can symlink insteading copying `CydiaSubstrate.framework` to multiple places.
+This is what `installsubstrate.sh` does to ease your life.
-2. Finally, select your Xcode directory with `sudo xcode-select -s /Applications/Xcode.app` (or wherever Xcode is located on your system).
+3. Finally, select your Xcode directory with `sudo xcode-select -s /Applications/Xcode.app` (or wherever Xcode is located on your system).

 ### simject usage